Reddico 'R' Symbol

 About the author

 Michael Carden-Edwards is SEO Strategy Lead at Reddico.
-A seasoned SEO and digital marketing expert with 13+ years of experience, Michael has directed SEO strategies for major brands like British Airways and O2 as well as conducting countless public and internal SEO training sessions.
+A seasoned SEO and digital marketing expert with 13+ years of experience, Michael has directed SEO strategies for brands like British Airways, Audley Travel, Original Travel and Teletext Holidays as well as conducting countless public and internal SEO training sessions.
 Based in Sevilla, he joined Reddico in 2021, enjoying the flexible working and unique culture from a sunnier climate.

 Reddico travel and tourism clients